sunnamed434/sunnamed434.github.io/_posts/2024-07-03-assemblyresolve-and-mono.md

 ---

 ## Why AssemblyResolve in Mono is so fun
-Idk why its so fun, but I spent so many time figuring it out, not many really know about this but who knows benefits from that a lot, let's start ;)
+Idk why its so fun, but I spent so many time figuring it out.
+Not many really know about how it work but who knows benefits from that a lot, let's start ;)

+## My attempts

+Attempts which not helped me:

+- Minimize/Remove the difference between versions in NuGet packages (that helped a bit)
+- Use auto-binding redirects such as in EF Core/MySQL projects
+- Use hands-made binding redirects
+- Load the identical assemblies (like filename1.dll; filename2.dll) but with required versions (this caused me exceptions that it could not find a proper method, like missing method exception, etc)
+- Install all mono GAC runtime libraries
+- Reading/watching tons of content and asking dozens of questions

+## Example

-Ok, let's say you have Web API which downloads your `List<Data>` it can be a plugins some tools whatever, but here's a case its very important to load it correctly, `Assembly.Load` and `AssemblyResolve` is not enough at all.
+Ok, let's say you have Web API and a client (maybe HttpClient/WebClient) which downloads your `List<Data>` it can be a plugins some tools whatever, but here's a case its very important to load it correctly, `Assembly.Load` and `AssemblyResolve` is not enough at all.

 ![DLL Hell Meme](/assets/images/assemblyresolve-and-mono/dll_hell.png)